khinsen/mosaic-viewer/README.txt

 This is a simple molecular viewer for data in Mosaic format.
 It can read both the XML and the HDF5 formats.
+Trajectories in H5MD format using the Mosaic module are also supported.

 The Mosaic viewer is still in an early stage of development.
 It is currently best suited as a tool for inspecting Mosaic data, in